Hey, you see the latest media take on Bush's trip out to the renewable energy lab today.

 Despite outreach, poor seniors miss out on low-cost coverage.

-A 400 million dollar campaign by the Bush administration to enroll low-income seniors in prescription drug coverage that would cost them just a few bucks per prescription has signed up 1.4 million people, a fraction of the 8 million eligible for the new coverage.
+A $400 million campaign with the Bush administration to enroll low-income seniors in prescription drug coverage that would cost them just a few bucks per prescription has signed up 1.4 million people, a fraction of the 8 million eligible for the new coverage.

-Now, we can all come up with the obvious reaction to this, well, they never did want this.
+Now, we can all come up with the obvious reaction to this.

 All they want is the drugs.